spack/spack/lib/spack/docs/config_yaml.rst

          non_bindable_shared_objects = ["libinterface.so"]

 ----------------------
-``terminal_title``
+``install_status``
 ----------------------

-By setting this option to ``true``, Spack will update the terminal's title to provide information about its current progress as well as the current and total package numbers.
+When set to ``true``, Spack will show information about its current progress as well as the current and total package numbers.
+Progress is shown both in the terminal title and inline.
+Setting it to ``false`` will not show any progress information.

 To work properly, this requires your terminal to reset its title after Spack has finished its work, otherwise Spack's status information will